This post may include affiliate links that earn us a small commission.

-Classic tomato soup is with fresh flavours, it is tangy with a hint of sweetness.
-You can make this soup using fresh or canned tomatoes and a handful of ingredients.
+Classic tomato soup has fresh flavors; it is tangy with a hint of sweetness and flavorful from using aromatics and herbs.
+You can make this soup using fresh or canned tomatoes and a handful of other ingredients.

 I would say use what you have access to.
 Both will lend different flavours to the soup but both versions will be delicious in their own way.

-Canned tomatoes are the best quality in-season tomatoes with intense flavour.
+Canned tomatoes are the best quality in-season tomatoes with intense flavor.
 It is convenient to use because there will always be a couple of canes of tomatoes lying in the pantry.
-You can make tomato soup any time of the year, instead of waiting for the Tomato season.
+You can make tomato soup any time of the year, instead of waiting for the tomato season.

 How to make the soup